Credulity: Examples

 argued that a large part of gaining scientific literacy is "being able to distinguish science from pseudo-science such as astrology, quackery, the occult, and superstition".

-A religion is a system of human thought which usually includes a set of narratives, symbols, beliefs and practices that give meaning to the practitioner's experiences of life through reference to a higher power, God or gods, or ultimate truth.

-Atheists and members of other religions may regard many other religious faiths as credulous cults.

 A snipe hunt, a form of wild-goose chase that is also known as a fool's errand, is a type of practical joke that involves experienced people making fun of credulous newcomers by giving them an impossible or imaginary task.
 The origin of the term is a practical joke where inexperienced campers are told about a bird or animal called the snipe as well as a usually preposterous method of catching it, such as running around the woods carrying a bag or making strange noises.

-Superstition is a credulous belief or notion, not based on reason or knowledge.
-The word "superstition" is often used pejoratively to refer to folk beliefs deemed irrational.
-This leads to some superstitions being called "old wives' tales."
-It is also commonly applied to beliefs and practices surrounding luck, prophecy and spiritual beings, particularly the irrational belief that future events can be influenced or foretold by specific unrelated prior events.

-Treacle mining is the fictitious mining of treacle, similar to molasses in a raw form similar to coal.
-The subject purports to be a serious topic, but is in fact an attempt to test the credulity of the reader.
-The thick black nature of treacle makes the deception plausible.
-The topic has been a standing joke in British humor for a century or more.

-In literature, Lewis Carroll provides a discussion of credulity:
+In literature, Lewis Carroll provides a discussion of credulity in his 1871 novel Through the Looking-Glass:

 Alice laughed.
 'There's no use trying,' she said, 'one can't believe impossible things.'

 'I daresay you haven't had much practice,' said the Queen.
 'When I was your age, I always did it for half-an-hour a day.
 Why, sometimes I've believed as many as six impossible things before breakfast. [...]'